marvinody/fumology/content/posts/buying-faq/index.md

 It should also be mentioned that if you *are* invested in buying an item, do not mention what item you are bidding on, or how much you are bidding in a public space.
 People can and will mess with you if they are cruel and either raise the item's price or just place a sniper bid outside your range.
 The time for celebration is when you get the winning email notification.

+### What is a Doujin Plush?
+Doujin plushies are plushies made by independent fan groups known as doujin circles.

+While some of these plushies are part of a easy to find product line such as "funifuni" or "sukusuku hakutaku", others are not part of specific product lines and secondhand listings will be posted much less often.

+For further reading, check out [piratepapillon's doujin plush guide on MFC](https://myfigurecollection.net/blogpost/4987)

 ## Secondhand Seller Questions
 For a collection of some sites, check out the [fumo buying page](/posts/buying/).